lancachenet/lancachenet.github.io/_docs/containers/dns/index.md

 ## Custom DNS Records

 If you would like to add custom records to your DNS server (for example additional services, ad-blocking, etc) you can do so by adding records to the `/etc/bind/cache/custom.db` file within the container.
-The easiest way to do this is, upon container creation, to bind a local file to a container file.
-To do that, the command argument would be `-v /<host path here>/custom.db:/etc/bind/cache/custom.db`
+The easiest way to do this, upon container creation, is to bind a local file to a container file.

+To do that, the command argument would be: `-v /<host path here>/custom.db:/etc/bind/cache/custom.db`

 Here is an example of what that `custom.db` could look like:
 ```